HOWE Q. WALLACE BLOG

 Our annual survey gives us a bunch of clues:

-Great teams communicate often, plainly, openly and completely.
-Everyone is heard from.
+• Great teams communicate often, plainly, openly, and completely.Β Everyone is heard from.
 Everyone contributes.
 Confidence is high because the team is comfortable that all will be presented.

-4. We give feedback, when your contributions are pointed out, when you receive coaching, when we are asked to help.
-All those things let one know he or she matters and is valued.
+• We give feedback.Β When your contributions are pointed out, you receive coaching, or your team asks you to helpβ€”all those things let you know you matter and are valued.

 An environment where you can earn respect is led actively.
 The skill of giving respect is used broadly by all teammates.